inrazhtet/WashingtonMetro/README.md

 1. Mentoring undergraduate students in R programming
 2. Creating data dictionaries
 3. Data processing: standardizing time, pulling in GTFS data for joining tables, writing scaffold code for undergradutes to do data exploration on GIS map etc.
-4. Data generation: creating synthetic tripID (code snippet in this repo), calculating backdoor exits by census block groups etc
+4. Data generation: creating synthetic tripID (code snippet in this repo), calculating backdoor exits by census block groups etc.
-5. Data exploration: Looking at overcrowding (code snippet in this repo) and fare evasion correlation.
+5. Data exploration: Looking at overcrowding (code snippet in this repo) and fare evasion correlation etc.

 #### Code snippets